codegram/calbert/README.md

 A Catalan ALBERT (A Lite BERT), Google's take on self-supervised learning of language representations.

-It's trained on a corpus of 729 million unique Catalan words from the [Inria's OSCAR](https://traces1.inria.fr/oscar/) dataset.
+It's trained on a corpus of **19.557.475 sentence pairs** (containing 729 million unique words) extracted from the Catalan subset of [Inria's OSCAR](https://traces1.inria.fr/oscar/) dataset.
+We use the a validation set of 833.259 sentence pairs to evaluate the model.

 You can read the original [ALBERT paper here](https://arxiv.org/pdf/1909.11942.pdf).